cptMoonDog/moon-dog-technologies/devnotes.md

 Transfer orbits
 ==========

 Need to make orbit design for transfer orbits easier.
-Make pe change part of the routine
+Make pe change part of the routine.
+In other words add calculation to relate pe and orbit period.

 Programs
 ========

-Make available programs lexicon part of kernel_
+Make available programs lexicon part of kernel_ctl

 General Todo
 =========
-Move boot_common back to lv